fncnt/librna-sys/README.md

 `librna-sys` is mostly **experimental** and provides **unsafe low-level bindings**.
 You might encounter issues with building or linking this crate but common installation setups of ViennaRNA should work reliably.
-This crate was only tested on Linux but macOS should work as well.
+This crate was only tested on Linux.
+MacOS might work, possibly with some adjustments.

 ### Compatibility